-The results of the paired sample t test show significant differences (P<0.05) in flow rates temperature, light attenuation, primary productivity as well as chlorophyll a and Cryptophyceae biomass among nearshore and offshore habitats (Table 4).
-With respect to upstream and downstream differences, a 2-way ANOVA showed that only silica, HNF biomass and zooplankton biomass showed a significant effect due to location, but seasonal effects were observed for these as well as other parameters (Table 6).
+The results of the paired sample t-test showed significant differences (P < 0.05) in flow rates, temperature, light attenuation, primary productivity, chlorophyll a and Cryptophyceae biomass among nearshore and offshore habitats (Table 4).
+With respect to upstream and downstream differences, a 2-way ANOVA found that only silica, HNF biomass and zooplankton biomass had a significant effect due to location, but seasonal effects were observed for these as well as other parameters (Table 6).
 For nearshore and offshore habitats, a 2-way ANOVA with Month as the second factor, showed significant differences between habitats for flow, light attenuation, chlorophyll a, that were not affected by season (Table 5).
 Significant differences for phytoplankton biomass, Diatomeae biomass and primary productivity (total), nanoplankton productivity and picoplankton productivity were also observed but affected by season.
 All other significant differences were related to season.

-A series of linear regressions were run to test for significant relationships among total phytoplankton biomass and biomass of individual taxonomic groups, chlorophyll and primary productivity with known drivers of algal growth including temperature, flow, Julian day, TP, silica and nitrite+nitrite.
+A series of linear regressions were run to test for significant relationships among total phytoplankton biomass and biomass of individual taxonomic groups, chlorophyll α and primary productivity with known drivers of algal growth including temperature, flow, Julian day (JDay), total phosphorus (TP), silica (S_iO_2) and nitrite+nitrite.
 In Detroit River during 2019 there was no significant relationship between phytoplankton biomass (or any of the individual phytoplankton groups) with either light attenuation, temperature, total phosphorus, or nitrate+nitrite.
-There was a significant but weak decline in phytoplankton biomass with increasing silica but this is explained by the strong increase in silica over the season (SiO2 = -241 + 6.66e-8\JDay. $R^2$ =0.901, $R^2$ =0.001) and a similar decrease in Diatom biomass with increasing silica ( $R^2$ =0.46 $R^2$ =0.001).
+There was a significant but weak decline in phytoplankton biomass with increasing silica but this is explained by the strong increase in silica over the season ($S_iO_2 = -241 + 6.66e^{-8}$ JDay, $R^2 = 0.901$, P < 0.0001) and a similar decrease in Diatom biomass with increasing silica (Diatom = 325.3 - 159.3 S_iO_2 , $R^2 = 0.46$, P < 0.001).

 Overall there was a strong seasonal pattern to phytoplankton biomass and primary productivity rates in 2019 (Figure 8).
-Phytoplankton biomass declined over the season (Phyto = 61405 - 1.68e-5\JDay, $R^2=0.309 P=0.0009$ ) while productivity increased (PP Tot=-1843 + 5.07 e-7\JDay; $R^2=0.45$ ; P<0.0001
+Phytoplankton biomass declined over the season (Phyto = $61405 - 1.68e^{-5}$ JDay,

-Figure 8).
-This observed seasonal change in phytoplankton biomass is not a direct reflection of a relationship with temperature (Figure 8b).
+R^2 = 0.309, P = 0.0009) while productivity increased (PP Tot = -1843 + 5.07 e^{-7}JDay, R^2 = 0.45, P < 0.0001; Figure 8).
+This observed seasonal change in phytoplankton biomass is not a direct reflection of a relationship with temperature (Figure 8 b).

-Both flow and depth are better linearly correlated with measurements of phytoplankton than are nutrients (Figure 9).
-Chlorophyll a was more strongly related than phytoplankton biomass (Chl a=1.583 - 0.762\flow; R2=0.21; P=0.025; Chl a = 1.70 - 0.06\Depth; R2=0.17; P=0.020;) and declines with increased depth and flow (Figure 9).
-Although there was no relationship of standing stock with nutrients, primary productivity shows a statistically significant nonlinear relationship with total phosphorus (R2= 0.468, P=0.018, Ptot= $\frac{c}{\left(1+\text{Exp}\left(-a.(\text{TP}-b)\right)\right)}$ ). where a= 0.27, b=9.14, c=11.63 Figure 10)
+Both flow and depth were better linearly correlated with measurements of phytoplankton than were nutrients (Figure 9).
+Chlorophyll a was more strongly related than phytoplankton biomass (Chl a = 1.583 - 0.762flow, R2 = 0.21; P=0.025; Chl a = 1.70 - 0.06Depth; R2 = 0.17; P = 0.020) and declined with increased depth and flow (Figure 9).
+Although there was no relationship of standing stock with nutrients, primary productivity did show a statistically significant nonlinear relationship with total phosphorus (R2 = 0.468, P = 0.018; Ptot = $\frac{c}{\left(1 + \text{Exp}\left(-a \cdot (\text{TP}-b)\right)\right)}$, where a = 0.27, b = 9.14, c = 11.63) as shown in Figure 10.

-Using a stepwise regression found that bacterial growth rates were most highly related to chl a levels, then temperature and then depth (r2=0.94; p>0.001; Figure 11).
+A stepwise regression found that bacterial growth rates were most highly related to chl a levels, followed by temperature and then depth (R^2 = 0.94, P > 0.001, Figure 11).
 Nutrient levels and flow were not significant in the stepwise regression.